brsynth/amn_release/README.md

 - Build AMN models, train them and record their performance, with `Build_Model.ipynb` (linked to the functions-storing python file `Build_Model.py`).
 This notebook shows many examples of AMN generation and training, with *in silico* or *in vivo* training sets.
 For more detailed instructions and explanations on parameters and methods, refer to the functions-storing file and the `Tutorial.ipynb` notebook.

 - Making figures, with `Figures.ipynb` (standalone jupyter notebook).
-This notebook simply makes the figures shown in the research paper of the AMN project.
+This notebook simply generates the figures shown in the research paper of the AMN project.

 ### 2) Data storing folders